NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1a_intro_aop_gee.md

 ## Read AOP Data Collections into GEE using `ee.ImageCollection`

-AOP data can be accessed through GEE through the `projects/neon` folder.
-In the remainder of this lesson, we will look at the three AOP datasets, or `ImageCollection`s in this folder.
+AOP data can be accessed through GEE through the `projects/neon-prod-earthengine/assets/` folder.
+In the remainder of this lesson, we will look at the four available AOP datasets, or `ImageCollection`s.

 An <a href="https://developers.google.com/earth-engine/guides/ic_creating" target="_blank">ImageCollection</a> is simply a group of images.
 To find publicly available datasets (primarily satellite data), you can explore the Earth Engine <a href="https://developers.google.com/earth-engine/datasets" target="_blank">Data Catalog</a>.
 Currently, NEON AOP data cannot be discovered in the main GEE data catalog, so the following steps will walk you through how to find available AOP data.